thebigsleepjoe/TTT-Bots-2/README.md

 3. 📃 Bots should strafe properly while shooting
 4. 📃 Bots should feel pressure when aiming (less accuracy), and should be affected by rage (i.e., losing streaks)
 5. 📃 Bot camera should 'flick' when getting shot at, particularly if from behind
+6. 📃 Traitor bots should use knives to assassinate innocents

 User customization/administration:
 1. 📃 Difficulty settings; make bots more accurate, have better hearing, etc.